-Every person, 50 years and older, should be screened every two years.
+Every person, 50 years and older, should be tested every two years.
 Higher risk patients should be monitored from an earlier age and more frequently.
 Colorectal cancer gives no symptoms until late in the disease.
-It is important to be screened even without symptoms; early detection usually leads to a complete recovery.
-You can be screened for colorectal cancer before the age of 50.
+It is important to be tested even without symptoms; early detection usually leads to a complete recovery.
+You can be tested for colorectal cancer risk before the age of 50.

 It is recommended that testing for colorectal cancer occurs every two years.
-Testing with COLOGIC should follow the same guidelines as with other common colorectal fecal based screening tests.
+Testing with COLOGIC should follow the same guidelines as with common colorectal fecal based tests.

 Yes.
-There have been various studies in peer-reviewed journals, including a soon to be published study with 4,923 patients.
+There have been various studies in peer-reviewed journals, including a published study with 4,923 patients.
 Please see the Science & Clinical Benefits section for more details.

-COLOGIC is currently available at all CML HealthCare lab locations across Ontario.
-We are making every effort to ensure that COLOGIC becomes available to any Canadian who wishes to have the test.
+COLOGIC is currently available at all CML HealthCare Customer Care Centre locations across Ontario and Phenomenome Laboratory Services Inc. in Saskatchewan.
+We are making every effort to have COLOGIC available to any Canadian who wishes to have the test.
 Please continue to check the COLOGIC website for updates on where to get COLOGIC.

 To find a lab location near you in Ontario, please use the CML HealthCare clinic locator, and select "Lab Services" from the Test Type menu.

-Lab results will go directly to the doctor.
+In Ontario lab results will go directly to the ordering doctor/ health care provider.
 He/She will inform you if a follow-up is required.
+It is recommended that all test results be reviewed with a doctor.

 Insurance plans for employees vary.
 It is likely an insurance plan will cover the cost of the test, but to be certain, you will have to submit a receipt with an insurance form to your insurance company.